jocelynpender/jocelynpender.github.io/_pages/about.md

 I am a Biodiversity Data Scientist living in Sackville, New Brunswick, Canada.

-Currently, I work at the [Atlantic Canada Conservation Data Centre](http://accdc.com/) as a Conservation Data Analyst.
+Currently, I work at the [Canadian Wildlife Federation](https://cwf-fcf.org/) as the Manager of Data Science & Web Development.
 I am interested in how data science can support the preservation of biodiversity.

 I spend a lot of time volunteering with Girl Guides of Canada.
 I enjoy using my leadership skills to empower girls.